DHTMLX/gantt-docs/data/api/refs/gantt_methods.md

 - api/gantt_exporttomsproject.md - exports data from the Gantt chart to MS Project
 - api/gantt_exporttopdf.md - exports a Gantt chart into the PDF format
 - api/gantt_exporttopng.md - exports a Gantt chart into the PNG format
+- api/gantt_exporttoprimaverap6.md - exports data from the Gantt chart to Primavera P6
 - api/gantt_findcycles.md - returns all dependency loops in the chart
 - api/gantt_focus.md - sets focus on the gantt
 - api/gantt_getcalendar.md - gets worktime calendar by id